 Greensboro Emergency Dentistry Services

-Keeping our patients’ smiles whole and healthy is always our top priority, and skilled Greensboro dentist, David M. Fisher, Jr., DMD, and his dedicated team focus every patient’s treatment plan on prevention.
+Keeping our patients’ smiles whole and healthy is always our top priority, and skilled Greensboro dentist, David M. Fisher, Jr., DDS, and his dedicated team focus every patient’s treatment plan on prevention.
 Despite our best efforts in partnership with patients, we can’t always prevent every dental emergency.
 If you or a loved one need emergency dentistry help, do not hesitate to call our Greensboro dental office.
 In most cases, we’re able to accommodate treatment for dental emergencies on the same day we’re contacted.
 If we can’t see you immediately, our team will walk you through caring for your smile over the phone and help you to manage any pain until you can reach our office.

 Is My Situation an Emergency?